Mellitic acid: Reactions

 Mellitic acid is a very stable compound; chlorine, concentrated nitric acid and hydroiodic acid do not react with it.
-It is decomposed, on dry distillation, into carbon dioxide and pyromellitic acid, C_{10}H_{6}O_{8}; when distilled with lime it gives carbon dioxide and benzene.
+It is decomposed by pyrolysis or by sulfuric acid into carbon dioxide and pyromellitic acid, C_{10}H_{6}O_{8}; when distilled with lime it gives carbon dioxide and benzene.
 Long digestion of the acid with an excess of phosphorus pentachloride forms the acid chloride, which crystallizes in needles, and melts at 190 °C. By heating the ammonium salt of the acid to 150–160 °C while ammonia is evolved, a mixture of paramide (mellimide, molecular formula C_{6}(CONHCO)_{3}), and ammonium euchroate is obtained.
 The mixture may be separated by dissolving out the ammonium euchroate with water.
 Paramide is a white amorphous powder, insoluble in water and alcohol.

 The high stability of mellitic acid salts and their presence as an endproduct of the oxidation of polycyclic aromatic hydrocarbons, which are present in the Solar System, make them a possible organic substance in Martian soil.

 Mellitates (and salts of other benzene polycarboxylic acids) of iron and cobalt have interesting magnetic properties.